bbc/spassky/README.md

 --------------
 Tests can be either a single html file, or a directory containing multiple files.

 If spassky is given a directory, it will pass all files in that directory to that server.
-The first html file will be used as the test entry point.
 Any other files in the test directory can be linked to from the html file relatively.

 ### An example test directory:
 ```